-Taking this a step further, consider getting a measuring cup that is used just for this purpose.
+Taking this a step further, consider getting a measuring scoop or cup that is used just for this purpose.
 Mark it with permanent marker or in some other permanent way at the level corresponding to specific amounts used regularly on your farm.
-If you have lots of different uses, consider using multiple measuring cups and maybe even color coding them specific to their use.
+You can also trim the scoop to measure just the right amount.
+If you have lots of different uses, consider using multiple measuring cups and label them or maybe even color code them according to their specific use.

 Install a Spigot on the Tote

 The single easiest thing to do to improve your dispensing of sanitizers is to install a spigot (also called a “quarter-turn valve” or a “self venting tap”) on the tote.
 The totes come with a bung cap that has a threaded insert typically with 3/4″ FNPT thread.
 A spigot or quarter-turn valve can be threaded into that bung cap to allow for a simple way of dispensing the chemical without having to lift and pour from the tote.
 You will need to drill a hole in the solid base of the bung cap where the threaded inset ends to allow the air tube from the spigot through and to allow fluid out.